ccarabine/payrollapp/docs/user_manual.md

 ___
 ### Amend Employee's hours
-Type "2" from the  process / amend payroll menu and press enter to go to the Amend employees hours)<br>
+Type "2" from the  process / amend payroll menu and press enter to go to Amend employees hours<br>

 Enter the employee number